-a poem by Sally Denshire forthcoming in fourW twenty-nine New Writing
+a poem by Sally Denshire published in 2018 in fourW twenty-nine New Writing

 Ten days meditation unfurled